-The idea of such a force was suggested by Charles Beckwith, a Special Force officer, who had served as an exchange officer with the British Army’s Special Air Service (22 SAS Regiment) during the Malayan Emergency.
-He proposed a highly adaptable and completely autonomous small group, that specializes in covert counter-terrorism missions.
+The idea of such a unit was suggested by Charles Beckwith, a Special Forces officer, who had served as an exchange officer with the British Army’s Special Air Service (22 SAS Regiment) during the Malayan Emergency.
+He proposed a highly adaptable and autonomous force that specializes in covert missions.

-In an interview, former Delta Force operator Paul Howe stated about the high attrition rate of his Delta selection course: out of his 2 classes totaling 240 men, only 12 to 14 candidates completed the course.
+In an interview, former Delta Force operator Paul Howe stated about the high attrition rate of his Delta selection course.
+Out of his two classes totaling 240 candidates, only 12 to 14 completed the course.

 4. Alpha Group – Russia

 Some of you might be wondering what about ‘Spetsnaz’?
 Well, you should know that Spetsnaz is a general term used for all the Soviet/Russian special forces.

 During the Soviet era, the Alpha Group took part in armed interventions in Afghanistan, Lebanon, and the Baltic region.
-Domestically, it has been involved in most of the major anti-terrorist/hostage operations, most notably in the Moscow theater siege (2002) and the Beslan school siege (in 2004).
+Domestically, it has taken part in almost every major anti-terrorist/hostage operations, including the Moscow theater siege in 2002 and the Beslan school siege in 2004.

 3. Shayetet 13 – Israel